Cerosh/apiChallenges.github.io/README.md

 Credentials: The test scripts hardcode authentication credentials, posing a security risk and reducing flexibility.
 - URLs: Endpoints and URLs are hardcoded, making the framework less adaptable to changes in the API environment or testing different environments.
 - Repetitive Code: Repetitive code structures are present, leading to maintenance challenges and potential test inconsistencies.
+- The current test report-sharing process could be more efficient due to manual file transfer, leading to potential delays, errors, and difficulty in managing versions.

 <table>
   <tr>